haidee09/DrivingApp-docs/doc/adminManual/checks.md

 $ docker logs drivingapp-docker_quantumleap_1
 ```

-The following image shows the request POST to the endpoint /v2/notify of QuantumLeap, indicated with red arrows.
-The response that QuantumLeap returns to this request is `status: 200`, which means that the connection between the Orion ContextBroker and QuantumLeap was done correctly.
+The following image shows the POST request to the endpoint `/v2/notify` of QuantumLeap, indicated with red arrows.
+QuantumLeap returns to this request `status: 200`, which means the connection between the Orion ContextBroker and QuantumLeap was done correctly.

 ![Docker Logs QuantumLeap](./img/manualReview1.png)